-Louise discovered she had the BRCA gene mutation when she took part in a project for Ashkenazi Jews, for whom the risk of having the mutation is 1 in 40, compared with 1 in 800 in the general population.
+Louise discovered she had the BRCA gene mutation when she took part in a project for Ashkenazi Jews, for whom the risk of having the mutation is 1 in 40, compared with between 1 in 400 to 1 in 800 in the general population.

 "I grew up in a family where many relatives had died of cancer.
 I always found it rather odd.

 When I tested positive for the BRCA gene mutation I was almost relieved that there was an explanation as to why there was so much cancer in my family.

 "My lifetime risk was up to 80% of getting breast cancer and around 40% of getting ovarian cancer"Louise Malina